gfarrell/gtf.io/content/projects/x-ray-jets-solar-atmosphere/index.md

 ## Abstract

-_Coronal X-ray jets are small phenomena found in coronal holes, distinguished by an out- ward collimated plasma flow and brightening at the base of the flow.
+_Coronal X-ray jets are small phenomena found in coronal holes, distinguished by an outward collimated plasma flow and brightening at the base of the flow.
 Such jets could have some impact in two questions in heliophysics, the first being that of what powers the solar wind, and the second being that of the coronal heating problem.
 While many